 4. Phone Calls

-Surprisingly these still work!
+Surprisingly these still work and is still one of the tactics hackers use!
 Hackers have been known to ring you claiming to be your bank or an organisation you’re affiliated with and ask you to confirm details over the phone.
 For example, banking pins or passwords as well as talking to you about family data or information, like your mother’s maiden name to get the ‘security question’ answers or take a stab at your password.
 If you feel a phone call is suspicious, never hand over your data, simply tell them now isn’t a good time and hang up.

 5. Weak Passwords